Preheat oven to 325°F/160°C.

 In a heavy sauce pan, combine the cream, milk, ginger, orange zest, vanilla bean and seeds.
 Bring the mixture to a simmer over medium heat.
 Remove from heat, cover and steep for 15 minutes.

 In a large mixing bowl, whisk the egg yolks for one minute.
 Gradually add the 1 c. sugar, whisking constantly.
 Slowly whisk in 1 c. of the warm cream mixture.
 Slowly whisk the egg mixture and Grand Marnier into the remaining cream mixture.

 Strain the custard through a sieve.
 Discard vanilla bean and seeds and ginger.
 Divide custard equally among the four enamel cast iron mini soup pots.

-Place the mini soup pots in a large roasting pan.
-Place the pan on the middle oven rack.
-Pour hot water in the roasting pan until it reaches half way up the mini soup pots.
+Place the mini soup pots in a large roasting pan and place the pan on the middle oven rack.
+Pour hot water in the roasting pan until it reaches halfway up the mini soup pots.